-- 1. Mental, neurological and substance use disorders include common mental health conditions such as depressive and anxiety disorders, severe mental disorders including schizophrenia and bipolar disorder and, common among children, conduct disorders, attention deficit hyperactivity and developmental disorders.
+1. Mental, neurological and substance use disorders include common mental health conditions such as depressive and anxiety disorders, severe mental disorders including schizophrenia and bipolar disorder and, common among children, conduct disorders, attention deficit hyperactivity and developmental disorders.
 Neurological disorders include epilepsy, dementias, stroke, migraine and other headaches.
 Substance abuse refers to the abuse of illegal substances such as marijuana, heroin, cocaine, or methamphetamine, and the abuse of legal substances such as alcohol, nicotine, or prescription medicines.
-While suicide is not a mental health condition per se, up to 60-98% of people who die from suicide, or who attempt suicide have an underlying mental health condition.1 - 2.
-In the African Region, there have been three previous mental health strategic documents: Prevention and treatment of mental and neurological disorders (AFR/RC38/R1); Community mental health care based on the district health system approach in Africa (AFR/RC40/9); and Regional strategy for mental health (AFR/RC49/9).2 In 2021 at the global level, three strategy documents were endorsed, the first being the updated Comprehensive mental health action plan 2013-20303 endorsed by the Seventy-fourth World Health Assembly.
-The other two documents were endorsed by the 150th session of the Executive Board for consideration at the Seventy-fifth World Health Assembly.^{4,5} - 3.
-The African Regional strategy for mental health (AFR/RC49/9) had five objectives.
-6 Key achievements of the African Regional strategy for mental health 2000-2010 include an increase in the number of Member States with mental health policies and strategies from 47.8% in 20017 to 76% in 2020, and an increase in government health sector allocation to mental health from US\$ 0.10 in 2017 to US\$ 0.46 in 2020.8 The number of psychiatrists and psychiatric nurses also increased from 0.05 per 100 000 population and 0.2 per 100 000 population in 20019 to 0.1 per 100 000 population and 0.9 per 100 000 population respectively.
+While suicide is not a mental health condition per se, up to 60-98% of people who die from suicide, or who attempt suicide have an underlying mental health condition.1

+2. In the African Region, there have been three previous mental health strategic documents: Prevention and treatment of mental and neurological disorders (AFR/RC38/R1); Community mental health care based on the district health system approach in Africa (AFR/RC40/9); and Regional strategy for mental health (AFR/RC49/9).2 In 2021 at the global level, three strategy documents were endorsed, the first being the updated Comprehensive mental health action plan $2013-2030^3$ endorsed by the Seventy-fourth World Health Assembly.
+The two others were endorsed in $2022.^{4.5}$

+3. The African Regional strategy for mental health (AFR/RC49/9) had five objectives.6 Key achievements of the African Regional strategy for mental health 2000-2010 include an increase in the number of Member States with mental health policies and strategies from 47.8% in 20017 to 76% in 2020, and an increase in government health sector allocation to mental health from US\$ 0.10 in 2017 to US\$ 0.46 in 2020.8 The number of psychiatrists and psychiatric nurses also increased from 0.05 per 100 000 population and 0.2 per 100 000 population in 20019 to 0.1 per 100 000 population and 0.9 per 100 000 population respectively.
 The biggest challenge continues to be the establishment of community-based interventions.
-The 2018 WHO Technical paper on mental health in primary health care10 recognized universal health coverage as an opportunity for strengthening mental health services and recommended key actions to support the integration of mental health into PHC. - 4.
-This Regional Framework to strengthen the implementation of the Comprehensive mental health action plan (2013-2030) in the WHO African Region has been developed as a follow up to the 1999 African Region strategy for mental health.
+The 2018 WHO Technical paper on mental health in primary health care10 recognized universal health coverage as an opportunity for strengthening mental health services and recommended key actions to support the integration of mental health into PHC.

+4. This Regional Framework to strengthen the implementation of the Comprehensive mental health action plan (2013-2030) in the WHO African Region has been developed as a follow up to the 1999 African Region strategy for mental health.

-Bachmann S. Epidemiology of Suicide and the Psychiatric Perspective.
+1 Bachmann S. Epidemiology of Suicide and the Psychiatric Perspective.
 Int J Environ Res Public Health.
 2018 Jul 6;15(7):1425. doi: 10.3390/ijerph15071425.
 PMID: 29986446; PMCID: PMC6068947